technology

 A High-Growth, High-Paying Field

-Compared to closely related roles, integration engineers earn more than systems engineers (,600) and face similar automation risk (33/100 versus 32/100).
+Compared to closely related roles, integration engineers earn more than systems engineers ($117,600) and face similar automation risk (33% versus 32%).
 The premium reflects the specialized nature of the work and the critical business impact when integrations fail.
+Integration failures are some of the most expensive incidents an organization experiences, often producing cascading downtime across multiple business-critical systems, which is why companies are willing to pay a premium for the engineers who keep those failures rare.

 What This Means for Your Career